 If you accept a settlement offer without knowing the value of your medical care and other recoverable damages, you may agree to a payout that does not cover your full range of expenses and losses.
 And, once you accept a settlement, you cannot pursue additional compensation from the trucking company, even if you find out your injury is worse than you thought, or your treatment is more costly than anticipated.

 There To Help

 You All The Way

-Contact the Fitch Law Firm LLC for a free case assessment today.
-The team in our Columbus office is waiting to speak with you about your legal options.
-We also have locations in Dayton, Cincinnati, Marion, and Springfield.
+Contact The Fitch Law Firm LLC for a free consultation today.
+We have locations in Columbus, Dayton, Marion, and Springfield.

 The Next Call You Make